lucasia/tutorial-ink/erc20/README.md

 ## Upload and Instantiate the contract
 ### Start the local blockchain node, e.g.:
 ```
-cd artifacts/substrate-contracts-node-linux
+cd ../artifacts/substrate-contracts-node-linux
 ./substrate-contracts-node
 ```

-### Run the following.  **COPY** the contract address for later use.
+### Run the following (-x to execute on the chain).  **COPY** the contract address for later use.
 ```
-cargo contract instantiate --constructor new --args 1_000_000 --suri //Alice
+cargo contract instantiate --constructor new --args 1_000_000 --suri //Alice -x
 ```